 If you’ve got the chops for app development, connect with the people who need you and get going.

 Even if you don’t have any previous experience, you can still be a babysitter.
-Be good to your employers and they’ll keep calling you back.
+Be kind to your employers, and they’ll keep calling you back.

 Side hustles for the win!

 9. Blogging: Love to write?
 Do you want to make some extra money while sharing your opinion?
 Start a blog and sell some ads!
 Sell your ad space to trusted names in your industry and dance your way to the bank.
 You might need to do some research for this one, so spend a little time to do it right.